What is asthma?

 Treatment is important to provide symptom relief and reduce the risk of attacks.
 Treatment includes asthma medications, trigger avoidance, and disease education.
 People with asthma usually work with a health care provider to make an asthma treatment plan.
 This can include:

 - An asthma action plan - what to do when symptoms or peak flow get worse

-Asthma attacks are periods of uncontrolled asthma in which the patient experiences increased symptoms of shortness of breath, chest tightness, cough, and sputum.
+Asthma attacks are periods of uncontrolled asthma with increased symptoms of shortness of breath, wheezing, coughing, and chest tightness.
 Asthma attacks can come on quickly following a specific exposure (e.g. cat dander exposure) or during exercise.
-Attacks can also come on more slowly (e.g. asthmatics who get a head cold often notice that their asthma gets worse over a day or two).
+Attacks can also come on more slowly (e.g., asthmatics who get a cold often notice that their asthma gets worse over a day or two).

-Asthma attacks can sometimes be controlled by taking more frequent inhalations of albuterol until the attack resolves.
+Mild asthma attacks may be controlled with inhalations of rescue medication.
 More severe attacks, however, require a visit to an urgent care clinic or to the emergency room.
 Asthma attacks need to be taken seriously because they can sometimes be severe and even life threatening.
-Clues to a severe attacks include severe symptoms, or symptoms that are not relieved by albuterol.
-In addition, a history or prior attacks requiring treatment in a emergency room or in an intensive care unit should alert a patient that their asthma attack may need to be treated at the hospital.
-Although death from acute asthma attacks is relatively uncommon, it does occur, and an important warning sign is a previous bad attack of asthma.
+Clues to a more serious attack include severe symptoms that are not relieved by rescue medication.
+In addition, a history of prior attacks requiring treatment in an emergency room or in an intensive care unit should alert a patient that their asthma might be more severe.
+Although death from acute asthma attacks is relatively uncommon, it does occur, and an important warning sign is a previous severe attack of asthma.

 What can someone who was recently diagnosed with asthma expect for their future health?